Moreholidays January National Take the Stairs Day

 Ways to Celebrate National Kazoo Day

-• Get a group of people together, children or adults, and have a kazoo concert.
+• Get a group of friends together, children or adults, and have a kazoo concert.

-• Hand them out to family, friends, and even strangers.
+• Lastly, hand them out to family, friends, and even strangers.
 They are very inexpensive.
+Soon everyone will be playing them.

 Today's Quote